LeaderPortfolio

 Rise to Success

-In 1975, Calder and Simon relocated to London and established Zomba as an artist and producer management company.
-Zomba quickly expanded into music publishing and opened offices in New York City in 1978.
-In 1981, they formed Jive Records, which became a significant outlet for hip-hop and rap music, signing acts such as Whodini, DJ Jazzy Jeff & The Fresh Prince, A Tribe Called Quest, and KRS-One.
-Calder's keen eye for talent led to Jive's diversification and the acquisition of Silvertone Records.
-The late 1990s and early 2000s saw Jive's breakthrough into teen pop with the Backstreet Boys, *NSYNC, and Britney Spears.
+Calder's career began in 1971 when he co-founded CCP Records in Johannesburg with Ralph Simon.
+The company focused on music production, concert promotions, and artist management.
+In 1975, Calder and Simon relocated to London and established the Zomba Group.
+Zomba expanded into music publishing and opened offices in New York City in 1978.
+In 1981, they launched Jive Records, which became a leading label for hip-hop and rap music, signing acts like Whodini and DJ Jazzy Jeff & The Fresh Prince.
+Jive's success continued into the 1990s and expanded to teen pop, signing artists like Backstreet Boys and Britney Spears, solidifying Calder's reputation.

 Key Business Strategies